This Penguin Species Could Disappear By the End of the Century

 Samuel Blanc/Solent News/Shutterstock

 One thing that less sea ice definitely affects is food for the penguins.
 “One of their food sources is krill, and the sea-ice shelves serve as a nursery for the krill.
 The krill larvae feed on the algae that grow on the underside of the sea ice.
 When there is less sea ice, there is less algae for the larvae to feed on—and ultimately less krill is produced,” deNapoli explains.
+Find out strange secrets about penguins that were hidden for a century.

 Their home is a place of peace and scientific study